huaweicloud/terraform-provider-huaweicloud/docs/resources/ddm_instance.md

   Changing this parameter will create a new resource.

 * `admin_user` - (Optional, String, ForceNew) Specifies the username of the administrator.
-  The user name starts with a letter, consists of 1 to 32 characters, and can contain only letters, digits, and underscores (_).
+  The username starts with a letter, consists of 1 to 32 characters, and can contain only letters, digits, and underscores (_).

   Changing this parameter will create a new resource.